stevensll/project01/README.md

 //SETUP COMMANDS--------------------------------------------------------------------------------------------------

 /*
-    Prints the current working directory in the given color */ void pwd(char color);
+    Prints the current working directory in the given color.
+*/
+void pwd(char color);